ANUBHAV4646/PRODIGY_GAI_02/README.md

 Uses GPU (CUDA) if available

-Falls back to CPU if not (⚠️ slower and may crash with large models)
+Falls back to CPU if not (slower and may crash with large models)

 **📥 Input**